Entongsu/work/work_log.md

 </div>
   It is obvious that with the "knife cut", thera are several triangle mesh between the two circle sphere.

- 4） Also the coding can union all the bones together，but it needs human to adjust the segmentation by hand.
+ 4).Also the coding can union all the bones together，but it needs human to adjust the segmentation by hand.

 2. I have writen a document which can be used to save and reload the data of the muscle model effiecently.